 - plan out the meals and snacks you should have during the day, to help you adopt regular eating habits

 - work out what is triggering your binge eating

 - change and manage negative feelings about your body

-- stick to your new eating habits so you don't relapse into binge eating
+- stick to your new eating habits so you do not relapse into binge eating

-You shouldn't try to diet while you are having treatment.
+You should not try to diet while you are having treatment.
 This can make it much more difficult to stop binge eating.